Adult acne - causes and tips to reduce the problem

 Diet and lifestyle

 Researchers have looked at the connection between what we eat and acne.
-Foods with a high glycemic index, such as sugar and white flour, can raise insulin levels and cause the sebaceous glands to produce more fat.
+Foods with a high glycemic index, such as sugar and white flour, can raise insulin levels and cause the sebaceous glands to produce more oil.
 Dairy products have also been discussed as a possible cause of acne in some people.

 Genetic factors